nadiamariduena/python-intro-2024-privat/z_1_R-A-W-X_FILE-mods__FILE-ops.md

 ### ✅ Yes, bytes can potentially be used to inject malicious programs or code into a system, especially if the program or application handling those bytes doesn't properly validate or sanitize them.
 Here are a few scenarios where bytes could be used maliciously:

+**Buffer Overflows:** This occurs when a program writes more data to a buffer ( 🔴 an allocated memory space) than it can hold.

+- - If an attacker can control the bytes written beyond the buffer's bounds, they can overwrite critical data, potentially altering program flow or injecting executable code.